 Picking out the right set of gaming headphones can be a daunting process, however.
 There are just so many of the things out there, not all of which will work perfectly with your chosen platform.

-Here are nine of the best gaming headsets on the market, whether you’re playing on PS4, Xbox One or PC.
+Here are ten of the best gaming headsets on the market, whether you’re playing on PS4, Xbox One or PC.

 - Want another upgrade?
 Read our comparison of the best game consoles.

 1. Audio Technica ATH-ADG1x